lab-cosmo/chemiscope/docs/src/tutorial.rst

             ...
         ]

-        // OPTIONAL: preset values for settings
+        // OPTIONAL: setting for each panel
         //
         // Adding these values allow to setup how a given dataset should be
         // visualized in chemiscope.
         //
-        // Each value inside the preset group is optional "presets": {
+        // Each value inside the settings group is optional "settings": {
             // settings related to the map
             "map": {
                 // x axis settings